 Should I Become a Pilot?

 If you're reading this article, you might be wondering, how do I become a pilot?
-Airline and commercial pilots are trained to operate aerial vehicles to perform duties like transporting supplies and passengers.
-Although this career may appeal to adventurous souls, there is also a high level of stress and responsibility involved in commanding aircraft under different weather conditions and in various situations.
+Airline and commercial pilots are trained to operate aerial vehicles in order to perform duties like transporting supplies and passengers.
+Although this career may appeal to adventurous souls, there is also a high level of stress and responsibility involved in commanding aircraft under different weather conditions and in various difficult situations.
 Typically, two pilots are required in most aircraft, and the most experienced pilot is considered the captain.
 The U.S. Bureau of Labor Statistics (BLS) reported the median salary for all airline pilots, co-pilots, and flight engineers in May 2019 was $147,220 with a 9% increase in job growth for 2019 - 2029.